hegh/log/README.md

 `stderr`:

     // Package preinit should be imported by any package that needs to log
-    // anything during its initialization.
+    // anything during initialization.
-    // Just `import _ "preinit"` and use log.XXX as normal. package preinit
+    // Just `import _ "preinit"` in addition to `log` and use log.XXX as normal. package preinit

     import (